DavidWittman/serverless-southwest-check-in/README.md

 [![Build Status](https://travis-ci.org/DavidWittman/serverless-southwest-check-in.svg?branch=master)](https://travis-ci.org/DavidWittman/serverless-southwest-check-in)

-Automatically check in to your Southwest flight using the AWS Serverless Platform.
+Serverless Southwest Check In is an email bot which will automatically check you into your Southwest flights.
+Never sit in a middle seat again!

-This project was inspired by similar projects from Aaron Ortbals and [Joe Beda](https://github.com/jbeda/southwest-checkin).
+This project is powered by the AWS Serverless Platform (Lambda, Step Functions, and SES) and was inspired by similar projects from Aaron Ortbals and [Joe Beda](https://github.com/jbeda/southwest-checkin).

 ## Quickstart